marshallmick007/newsman/README.md

 ## Changelog

+0.7.2 - Added `Newsman::SiteInformation`, which fetches feeds and site
+icons, as well as site title information

 0.7.1 - Added `:output_file` options to FeedParser.
 Passing a file name will write the contents of the feed to that file